hannesm/platform-blog/Signing-the-opam-repository.md

 * Upon `opam-publish submit`, the package is signed using the key, and the signature is included in the submission.
 * If the key is known, and delegation for this package matches, all is good
-* If the key is not already registered, it is added to `/keys/dev/` within the pull-request, self-signed.
+* If the key is not already registered, it is added to `/keys` within the pull-request, self-signed.
 * If there is no delegation for the package, the `/packages/pkgname/delegation` file is added, delegating to the developer key and signed by it.
-* If there is an existing delegation that doesn't include the auhor's key, this will require manual intervention from the repository managers.
+* If there is an existing delegation that doesn't include the developer's key, this will require manual intervention from the repository managers.
 We may yet submit a pull-request adding the new key as delegate for this package, and ask the repository maintainers -- or former developers -- to sign it.